mavfarm/coding-challenges/iOS/Mav_Farm_iOS_Coding_Challenge.md

 Notes:

 - You’re free to design the UI in a way you like.
+We'd be happy to see an elegant UI that presents good UX.
 - For the ease of implementation you do no need to build full data models for networking.
 Just including the data to be displayed is enough.
 - Details of the networking implementation are left up to you, but we do recommend using a networking library such as Alamofire.